 - Salt & Pepper.
 Really, these are to taste.
 Use your best judgement here based on how salty your broth is and your own preferences, but consider my measurement a guideline.

 - Spices & Seasonings.
-The Panera squash soup recipe uses a unique blend of spices, including curry, nutmeg, cinnamon, cayenne, and brown sugar.
+The Panera squash soup recipe uses a unique blend of warm spices, including curry, nutmeg, cinnamon, a hint of cayenne, and brown sugar.
 It might sound like it won’t work together, but I PROMISE it does and it’s DELICIOUS.

 - Pumpkin Purée.
 Pumpkin is another magic add-in I was missing for a while, but I love what it adds in creaminess and flavor.
 Don’t skip it!